 - First 100 words (first paragraph)

 - One or two other places (headings, sub headings, etc)

 That is all you need to do.
-And if you are using Yoast, as I mentioned above, it keeps on eye on these things for you too.
+And if you are using Yoast, as I mentioned above, it keeps an eye on these things for you too.

-Google does not need to be specifically told more than this, and in fact might penalise you if you overdo your keywords.
+Google does not need to be specifically told more than this, and in fact, might penalize you if you overdo your keywords.
 (They even have a name for it: keyword stuffing).

 4. Leverage Your Image SEO

 Images are often forgotten because they do not seem important, especially for SEO.

 - They can rank themselves and lead people to your website

 - They are a useful place to put your keywords (in the alt text on the image)